 Thursday & Friday.
 Guided visits at 11am, 2pm & 4pm.
 THB 500.

 One of Bangkok’s most iconic riverside landmarks, Wat Arun (the Temple of Dawn) is also one of the city’s oldest temples, famous for its unique Khymer-style central spire exquisitely decorated with colored porcelain.
 The temple’s majestic spire, surrounded by four smaller spires, dominates the skyline and symbolizes the mythical Mount Meru (in Buddhist cosmology, the center of the universe).
 Steep steps lead up the central spire and if you dare the climb you’ll be rewarded with beautiful views of the river, Wat Pho and the Grand Palace.
 The various pavilions and guardian statues in the temple complex are also worth a look.
 Tips: To get here, take the ferry to pier N8 and then take a cross-river ferry for THB 3.
 You can get some cool great shots of the temple from the cross-river ferry boat either when approaching or departing the temple.
-Currently, the higher levels of the central spire are under restoration (from 2015) with a tentative opening date sometime in 2017, so you’ll only be able to climb up a little way.
 The best views of this temple are to be had at sunset around 6 pm, from restaurants and cafes on the opposite side of the river; The Deck at the Arun Residence Hotel is one of the best locations to capture some amazing photographs.